 On the Land

-Register for trips and classes online, or at the Outdoor Program located on the northeast corner of the Fitness and Recreation Center near Washington-Grizzly stadium.
+Register for trips and classes through out Online Portal or at the Outdoor Program, which is located on the northeast corner of the Fitness and Recreation Center near Washington-Grizzly stadium.
 Call (406) 243-5172 for more information.

 Bike Maintenance Class

 April 11, 13, 18 & 20 6-8 pm at the ODP

 Register by: April 10th